andreagussoni/TrackingEyes/README.md

 # TrackingEyes

-project done during MIT course in full stack developement.
+This project was done during 7th week of MIT course in full stack developement.
-Pair of eyes done with css follows mouse pointer. improvements : some styiling needs to be added, maybe other forms can be added.
+The pair of eyes are done with css follows mouse pointer.
+Improvements to be made: some styiling needs to be added, could try other shapes. other than eyes. download the repo to use it or go to andreagussoni.github.io/TrackingEyes

 MIT LICENSE